 - Schulich School of Business: Schulich School of Business Academic Petitions website

 You must ensure that all required petition documents are submitted at the same time in one package.
+Please upload your documents to the Virtual Drop Box.
 Incomplete petitions will be cancelled and the documents will be returned to the local mailing address currently on your record within the Student Information System.
 Make sure we have your current contact information in the Student Web Services module.

 To initiate a petition, you must submit the following forms/information: